lukevanlukevan/h-python-wiki/Personal-Pipeline/01_External Code Editor.md

 My IDE of choice is VS Code.
 You know the drill here, pick the one you like the most, google things that don't line up!

-First thing: Open up your `settings.json` file and add this.
+Install the Pylance Exstention, and then open up your `settings.json` file and add this.

 ```json
 // paths depend on your Houdini installation